 This step-by-step guide breaks down what a professional installation looks like, so you can feel confident in the process and the team handling your home’s safety.
 We’ll walk through the four key stages: assessing the property, preparing the surfaces, installing the shields, and performing a final quality check.
 Each stage builds on the last, and skipping or rushing any part can compromise the entire system.
 Knowing how it all comes together gives you the power to ask the right questions and verify that the job is done correctly, giving you true peace of mind when wildfire season arrives.

-Step 1: Assess Your Property
+Step 1: Evaluate Your Home’s Wildfire Risk

 Before any material is unrolled, a thorough assessment of your property is the essential first step.
 A professional will walk the entire perimeter of your home to identify its unique vulnerabilities.
 They’ll look for areas where heat and embers could collect, such as eaves, vents, decks, and complex rooflines.
 This evaluation also considers the surrounding landscape and potential fuel sources.
 The goal is to create a detailed plan that maps out exactly where the shields are needed most, ensuring every at-risk component of the structure is accounted for.
 This is where decades of professional experience in protecting critical infrastructure become invaluable.